BunmiFash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. This script finds all empty files and directories
 24. This script lists all the files with a .gif extension in the current directory and all its sub-directories.
 25. This script decodes acrostics that use the first letter of each line.
+26. This script parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.